 The Don Keus Challenge Cup is awarded to the Mission that best represents participation and excellence.
 To be eligible to win the cup, a mission must participate in at least one team competition and also demonstrate excellence.
-Excellence will be scored using the total points of the Mission Men and / or Women's teams in accordance with the following chart:
+Excellence will be scored using the total points of the Mission Men and / or Women's teams (not Senior or Professional) in accordance with the following chart: